History of the Spanish clitic pronouns

 (General estoria V, fol.
 120 v.)

-The prohibition on sentence-initial clitics in Old Spanish, and indeed Old Romance generally, is known as the Tobler-Mussafia law, which has been much discussed in the syntactic literature.
-In its conventional format, the Tobler-Mussafia law is actually too weak, because although enclisis was obligatory when the clitic would otherwise be the first item in the sentence, it was not restricted to this type of case.
-Indeed, enclisis was actually quite common in cases in which proclitic placement would not have resulted in the clitic being in sentence-initial position (see examples (7) to (9) below).
+The prohibition on sentence-initial clitics in Old Spanish—and in Old Romance more generally—is known as the Tobler-Mussafia law, a principle widely discussed in the syntactic literature.
+In its conventional formulation, however, the Tobler-Mussafia law is too weak: although enclisis was indeed obligatory when the clitic would otherwise occupy sentence-initial position, it was not confined to such contexts.
+In fact, enclisis was frequently found even when proclitic placement would not have resulted in a sentence-initial clitic (see examples (7) to (9) below).

-In reality, certain types of preverbal element were invisible to the clitic linearization algorithm, in the sense that even though their presence would have prevented the clitic from being sentence-initial had it been placed before the verb, it was still positioned after the verb.
-To understand the distinction between elements that were ‘invisible’ for clitic linearization and those that were not, it is probably easier to consider the latter class first, i.e. the class of elements that were proclisis attractors.
+This is because certain types of preverbal element were invisible to the clitic linearization algorithm.
+That is, even though their presence would have prevented the clitic from being sentence-initial had it appeared preverbally, the clitic was still placed after the verb.
+To understand the distinction between elements that were invisible for purposes of clitic placement and those that were not, it is helpful to begin with the latter group—namely, the class of elements that attracted proclisis.

-The most consistent proclisis attractor was the negation marker no(n), the presence of which invariably caused the clitic to be preverbal in main clauses, as is illustrated in (2):
+The most consistent proclisis attractor was the negation marker no(n), whose presence invariably triggered preverbal clitic placement in main clauses, as shown in (2):

 (2) Non les pudo dar la tierra queles prometiera.